lindsayreiner/randomdevjokes/README.md

-# randomdevjokes
+# randomgeekjokes
-Using 3rd party API to fetch and render Web Dev jokes
+Using 3rd party API to fetch and render Geek jokes